Zest-studi-o/bookzone-v2/TESTING.md

 * **Summary:**<br>
     -When a user visits the website he can easily see the navigation menu at the top of the page;<br>
     -Even if switching the pages, the menu is always present at the top and indicates what page is currently active;<br>
-    -For the *Home* page, a *Back to top* button is present at the end of the content,(considering screen sizes can vary depending on device used) and redirects the user to the top of the page where he can access the navigation links;<br>
-    -For logged-in clients, the menu contains an additional page, *Booking*, and *Logout* link replaces *Register* and *Login* pages;<br>
        *By testing all these features, it can be affirmed that the user story is accomplished.*<br>
 * **Outcome:** Pass or Fail